caporaso-lab/using-qiime2/book/references/parallel-configuration.md

 ### The run_dir parameter

 Another parameter to the config that we do not set but that you should definitely be aware of is `run_dir`.
 This indicates the directory that Parsl will write logging info to and it defaults to `./runinfo`.
-This means that if you run a QIIME 2 pipleine in parallel without this parameter set a runinfo directory will be created inside the directory you ran the action in.
+This means that if you run a QIIME 2 Pipeline in parallel without this parameter set, a `runinfo` directory will be created inside the directory that you ran the action from.

 ### Mapping {term}`Actions <action>` to executors